1rychv/Official-BluNote-LTI-Plugin/app/README.md

 # BluNote (MVP Dev Build)

 This is a minimal implementation of the BluNote web app per SPEC-1 — focusing on the realtime confusion button, instructor dashboard, threshold logic, and a tutoring stub.
 By request, the backend is provided in Python (FastAPI + Socket.IO).
-LTI 1.3 endpoints are not included in this dev build; integrate them later per the specs.
+An initial LTI 1.3 gateway (OIDC + Launch scaffold, JWKS, config, and a dev launch route) is included for wiring and testing.

 ## Stack
 - Backend: Node.js (Express + Socket.IO)